agoumilevski/IPVAR/README.md

 - The produced graphs will be placed in a graphs folder.

 ## Prerequisites:
-- Prior to using this toolbox please install numpy, scipy, pandas and matplotlib packages.
+- Prior to using this toolbox please install numpy, scipy, pandas and matplotlib packages.

 ## Who should I contact for questions?
 * Alexei Goumilevski agoumilevski@imf.org